Improving Fairness with Ensemble Combination: Margin-Dependent Bounds: Supplementary Empirical Results

 \subsection{Effect of $\lambda$ value in \poepabbr}

-In this subsection, we investigate the effect of the regularisation factor $\lambda$ that may cause on two sub-objectives in the defined objective function of Eq.~\eqref{eq:11}.
-The experimental results are reported in Figure~\ref{fig:params}.\looseness=-1
+In this subsection, we study whether the choice of the hyper-parameter $\lambda$ will affect the effectiveness of \poepabbr{}.
+To be specific, we conduct experiments to investigate the effect of the regularisation factor $\lambda$ on two sub-objectives in the defined objective function of \eqref{eq:11}.
+In addition, we study whether \ddismi{} in Appendix~\ref{appx:alter} would work more efficiently than \greedy{}.
+The experimental results are reported in Figures~\ref{appx:fig:parl} to \ref{fig:sota,us}.